brandur/sorg/content/drafts/postgres-atomicity.md

 }
 ```

-Another core Postgres value is performance.
+Along with the WAL, Postgres also has a _commit log_ (or
+"clog" or "pg_xact") which summarizes every transaction and
+whether it committed or aborted.
+This is what
+`TransactionIdCommitTree` is doing above -- the bulk of the
+information is written out to WAL first, then
+`TransactionIdCommitTree` goes through and sets the
+transaction's status to "committed".
+It's only after this
+final operation completes that we can formally say that the
+transaction was durably committed.

+And while durability is important, performance is also a
+core Postgres value.
+If a transaction was never assigned a
+`xid` because it didn't affect the state of the database,
+Postgres skips writing it to the WAL and commit log.
 If a
-transaction was never assigned a `xid` because it didn't
-affect the state of the database, Postgres skips writing it
-to the WAL.
-If a transaction was aborted, we write it to
+transaction was aborted, we still write its aborted status
-the WAL, but don't bother to flush its commit status
+to the commit log, but don't bother to immediately flush
-because even though it's completed, it doesn't affect data
-so it's not catastrophic if we lose it (any transactions
-found in the WAL without a commit status are assumed
-aborted).

-It's also worth pointing out that the WAL is written in two
-parts.
-We write the bulk of the information out in
-`XactLogCommitRecord`, and if the transaction committed, we
-go through in a second pass with `TransactionIdCommitTree`
-and set the status of each record to "committed".
-It's only
-after this operation completes that we can formally say
-that the transaction was durably committed.
+(fsync) because even in the event of a crash, we wouldn't
+lose any information.
+During crash recovery, Postgres would
+notice the unadorned transactions, and assume that they
+were aborted.

 ### Defensive programming (#defensive-programming)